-Benefit Description You pay Covered medications and supplies High Option Standard Option We cover the following medications and supplies when obtained from a Plan pharmacy or through our mail order program: Food and Drug Administration (FDA) approved drugs that require a physician's prescription for their purchase, except those listed as Not covered.
-Retail Pharmacy (for 30 day supply) Brand name medications are subject to a \$250 per person deductible, maximum deductible of \$500 per family Retail Pharmacy (for 30 day supply) Brand name medications are subject to a \$500 per person deductible, maximum deductible of \$1,000 per family Enteral Formulas when medically necessary (contact MVP Health Care for details).
-Modified solid foods, when medically necessary, Health Care for details). or refill from a participating up to \$2,500 per calendar year.
-Drugs for sexual dysfunction (see note below concerning prior authorization and dose limits) \$35 per Brand Name prescription unit or refill from a participating Retail pharmacy \$45 per Brand Name prescription unit or refill from a participating Retail pharmacy Note: We reserve the right to limit or restrict coverage of certain prescription drugs (i.e. drugs to treat sexual dysfunction) in accordance with policies governing medical necessity and quality of treatment.
-Please contact the Plan for quantity limits, step therapy and prior authorization.
-Note: You may obtain up to a 90-day supply of maintenance medication by mail order.
-Only maintenance drugs are available through mail order.
-Note: Infertility drugs will only be dispensed for members between twenty-one (21) and forty-four (44) years of age and may require prior authorization. \$70 per Non-Formulary prescription unit or refill from a participating Retail pharmacy \$90 per Non-Formulary prescription unit or refill from a participating Retail pharmacy Mail-order Pharmacy (approved maintenance medication only) Brand name medications are subject to a \$250 per person deductible, maximum deductible of \$500 per family Mail-order Pharmacy (approved maintenance medication only) Brand name medications are subject to a \$500 per person deductible, maximum deductible of \$1,000 per family \$12.50 per Generic prescription for up to a 90-day supply by Mail Order \$12.50 per Generic prescription for up to a 90-day supply by Mail Order \$87.50 per Brand Name prescription for up to a 90-day supply by Mail Order \$112.50 per Brand Name prescription for up to a 90-day supply by Mail Order \$175.00 per Non-Formulary prescription for up to a 90-day supply by Mail Order \$225.00 per Non-Formulary prescription for up to a 90-day supply by Mail Order
+Benefit Description You pay Covered medications and supplies High Option Standard Option We cover the following medications and supplies when obtained from a Plan pharmacy or through our mail order program: \$5 per Generic prescription unit or refill from a participating Retail pharmacy \$5 per Generic prescription unit or refill from a participating Retail pharmacy Food and Drug Administration (FDA) approved drugs that require a physician's prescription for their purchase, except those listed as Not covered.
+Enteral Formulas when medically necessary \$35 per Brand Name prescription unit or refill from a participating Retail pharmacy \$45 per Brand Name prescription unit or refill from a participating Retail pharmacy (contact MVP Health Care for details).
+Modified solid foods, when medically necessary, up to \$2,500 per calendar year. \$70 per Non-Formulary prescription unit or refill from a participating Retail pharmacy \$90 per Non-Formulary prescription unit or refill from a participating Retail pharmacy Drugs for sexual dysfunction (see note below concerning prior authorization and dose limits) Note: We reserve the right to limit or restrict coverage \$70 per Specialty prescription unit or refill from a participating specialty pharmacy \$90 per Specialty prescription unit or refill from a participating specialty pharmacy of certain prescription drugs (i.e. drugs to treat sexual dysfunction) in accordance with policies governing medical necessity and quality of treatment.
+Please contact the Plan for quantity limits, step therapy and prior authorization. \$12.50 per Generic prescription for up to a 90-day supply by Mail Order \$12.50 per Generic prescription for up to a 90-day supply by Mail Order Note: You may obtain up to a 90-day supply of maintenance medication by mail order.
+Only maintenance drugs are available through mail order. \$87.50 per Brand Name prescription for up to a 90-day supply by Mail Order \$112.50 per Brand Name prescription for up to a 90-day supply by Mail Order Note: Infertility drugs will only be dispensed for members between twenty-one (21) and forty-four (44) years of age and may require prior authorization. \$175.00 per Non-Formulary prescription for up to a 90-day supply by Mail Order \$225.00 per Non-Formulary prescription for up to a 90-day supply by Mail Order \$175.00 per Specialty prescription for up to 90-day supply by Mail Order \$225.00 per Specialty precription for up to 90-day supply by Mail Order